Updated June 3, 2023

 Difference Between Artificial Intelligence vs Business Intelligence

-Business Intelligence is a technology that is used to gather, store, access and analyzes data to help business users in making better decisions, on the other hand, Artificial Intelligence is a way to make a computer, a computer-controlled robot, or a software that think intelligently like humans.
-Artificial Intelligence is based on the study that how human thinks, learn, decide and work in order to resolve an issue and then using the outcome of this study as a basis of developing intelligent software and systems.
+Business Intelligence is a technology used to gather, store, access, and analyze data to help business users make better decisions; on the other hand, Artificial Intelligence is a way to make a computer, a computer-controlled robot, or software that thinks intelligently like humans.
+Artificial Intelligence is based on the study of how human thinks, learn, decide, and work to resolve an issue and then use the outcome of this study as a basis for developing intelligent software and systems.

-Head to Head Comparison Between Artificial Intelligence and Business Intelligence (Infographics)
+Head-to-Head Comparison Between Artificial Intelligence vs Business Intelligence (Infographics)

-Below is the Top 6 Comparision Between Artificial Intelligence and Business Intelligence:
+Below are the Top 6 Comparision Between Artificial Intelligence vs Business Intelligence:

-Following is the comparison table between Artificial Intelligence and Business Intelligence.
+Following is the comparison table between Artificial Intelligence vs Business Intelligence.

 Algorithms in Artificial Intelligence vs Business Intelligence

-The Algorithms in Artificial Intelligence and Business Intelligence are as explained below:
+The Algorithms in Artificial Intelligence vs Business Intelligence are explained below:

 |Breadth-first search algorithm